methodgames/methodgames.github.io/roleplay.md

     - <strong> <a href="#CargoShip">Cargo Ship:</a> <a href="#PVP-Monuments"><sup> [^]</sup></a>
         - The PVP zone around Cargo Ship extends to the maximum sniping distance from the cargo ship itself.
-            - While kills within this range are accetable, please try to exercise reasonable discretion when targeting players on the shore or in the water for other purposes.
+            - While kills within this range are acceptable, please try to exercise reasonable discretion when targeting players on the shore or in the water for other purposes.
             - Players not interested in PVP should remain vigilant of their surroundings when the cargo ship is present.

 #### Temporary PVP Zones: <a href="#PVP-Monuments"><sup>[^]</sup></a>